 A classical Mediterranean and minimalist space, designed to embrace established visual artists, far and near, to practice art – without distraction from the roving world.
 We hope to provide the artist a period of rest, recreation and reflection – inspired by varied aspects of life – from the waves to the stone, from past to present.
 Mostly, we are looking ahead with our combined paths.
 The vision for this new artistic initiative is simple – to nurture individual creativity and infuse it with our collective artistic production, with the gusto to explore and express.
 To give back to the quiet seaside community of Omišalj so it thrives on the ebb and flow of our shared lives.

-SKALINADA was founded in july 2017 and is a self-funded artist-in-residence programme that offers a free space to the artist, to live and work.
+SKALINADA, founded in july 2017, is an artist-in-residence programme that offers a free space to the artist, to live and work.
 In a sweet exchange for their stay, we request for the artists to leave behind a trace of their time at the house.
 Typically this may come in the form of a site-specific piece that will find a permanent home inside the house.
 The future for Skalinada – to house a unique art collection that reflects the various artists-in-residence who have spent time with us, a house curated with contemporary visual art illustrating potent minds, embalmed with the glitter of imagination.
-After an artist completes the residency programme, we will open the house as an gallery so the artist can exhibit and share his or her works for that specified period of time.
+After an artist completes the residency programme, we will open the house as an gallery so the artist can exhibit and share his or her works for that specified period of time. an artist—in—residence project IS PART OF THE EUROPEAN CAPITAL OF CULTURE PROGRAMME RIJEKA2020.